Skip to content

 Read also: Using an Android Smartphone Without a Google Account

-Samsung is following the example of other tech companies like Google and Ubisoft, which have been cleaning up inactive accounts for some time.
+With this approach, Samsung follows the example of other tech companies such as Google and Ubisoft, which have been cleaning up inactive accounts for some time.
 The main reasons for this cleanup are increased data protection and IT security, as well as more efficient data management.
 According to Samsung, the measure also serves to comply with GDPR requirements for data minimization.
 Besides the security aspect, it is also about economic efficiency: fewer inactive accounts mean fewer resources for their protection and management.
 At the same time, the risk of hacker attacks through forgotten accesses with insecure passwords or without two-factor authentication is reduced.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.